chris-hendrix/fantasy-draft-site/README.md

 - ✅ CI/CD using [Github Actions](https://github.com/features/actions)
 - 💻 E2E testing using [Cypress](https://www.cypress.io/)
 - 🤡 Unit testing using [Jest](https://jestjs.io/)

-Note that [SSR](https://nextjs.org/docs/app/building-your-application/rendering/static-and-dynamic-rendering) is not included in this boilerplate as it is not really applicable user authentication (which uses redux to update state).
-Feel free to add SSR to your own pages though!

 ### Installation
 1. Install [Node LTS](https://nodejs.org/en/)